eapesa/efbdb/README.md

 efbdb
 =====

-Firebase Database Client written in Erlang.
+Firebase Realtime Database Client written in Erlang.

 `efbdb` uses the concept of server-sent events to get realtime updates from Firebase DB.